threethinggame/threethinggame.github.io/content/post/2020-02-26-the-March-event.md

 I am very pleased to invite our alumni to come play with us.
 Many of our former students are Three Thing Game veterans and it would be great to see them again.
 You are very welcome to come with preformed teams (getting the band back together perhaps) or go stag and see who else comes.
 Also if you want to have some time to talk to the students in your professional capacity (maybe you want to entice them to your company) then you are welcome to do that also.
 You won’t have access to the canvas files below, but if you are interesting to taking part in any capacity, then please get in touch.

-## Change of Pace
+## Celebration

-Something we are going to try this time is to have more of a celebration of everyone's efforts.
-To that end we won't be having explicit judging (i.e. a team of judges shortlisting and the selecting winners).

-In place of that, we will spend the time that was taken up by judging with having all of the teams (that want to) showcasing their work to all of the participants.
+We will spend time having all of the teams (that want to) showcasing their work to all of the participants.
 So we will down tools at the usual 1500 on Sunday and transfer to the lecture room where each of the teams can present the video that they have made of their game.

 Don't worry though.
 For those seeking Judgment, the scrutiny of your peers will still be available for prize and pride in the form of the People's Choice.